Measuring Online Behavior Change with Observational Studies: a Review: Discussion

 \section{Discussion}

-In this review, we critically examine the literature on observational studies of behavioral change derived from online data, with the aim of shedding light on: \emph{Q1)} the types of behavior change that research has focused on and the online platforms of reference; \emph{Q2)} the prevalent techniques for measuring behavioral change; and \emph{Q3)} the theoretical frameworks underpinning the empirical analysis of behavioral change.
+In this review, we critically examine the literature on observational studies of behavior change derived from online data, with the aim of shedding light on: \emph{Q1)} the types of behavior and behavior change that research has focused on and the online platforms of reference; \emph{Q2)} the prevalent techniques for measuring behavior and behavior change; and \emph{Q3)} the theoretical frameworks underpinning the empirical analysis of behavior change.